HOTEL MAMA PALMA

 On the ground floor, the hotel houses a Cappucino Grand Café where you can enjoy a tea, coffee or a brunch, but also you will find the Japanese restaurant "Tahini".
 There is two large photographs (entitled "Le Noir" and "Le Sultan") taken by the French photographer François-Marie Banier.
 In the basement, you have a private cinema room next to the bathroom.
 You have also a spa, a fitness center and a rooftop with a small swimming pool, which offers a wonderful view on the old city.

-I went to Montreal last year, for Christmas holidays and I was really afraid because of the lowest temperatures and bad weather.
+I went to Montreal last year, for the Christmas holidays and I was really afraid because of the lowest temperatures and bad weather.
 I had asked some friends about their experience in Montreal during the winter months, and one of them told me that "Last year was the worst winter ever with -30 °C" .
 And I was really afraid because I had no idea what can Canadian people do with these extreme temperatures.
-And they replied me "Hmm, we were staying at home all the time with my cousins."
+And they replied to me "Hmm, we were staying at home all the time with my cousins."

 We had only one sunny day and it was snowing most of all time.
-I was disappointed and my mom hates so much when it's snowing.
+I was disappointed and my mom hates it so much when it's snowing.
 My little brother decided to hibernate and don't go out with us.

 For design and food lovers, the Old Montreal district is for you.
 There are many art galleries, furniture stores, fashion stores, and restaurants.